 Fukuoka is the main entryway into Kyushu so people exploring this part of Japan will inevitably find themselves in this city.

-Compared to more popular destinations like Tokyo, Osaka, Kyoto, and Sapporo, there aren’t as many interesting things to do in Fukuoka but it does have its charms.
+Compared to more popular destinations like Tokyo, Osaka, Kyoto, and Sapporo, there aren’t as many interesting things to do in Fukuoka City but it does have its charms.
 More importantly, it has some of the best regional food in the country.

 Hakata ramen and motsunabe are two of the best dishes you can have in Fukuoka so if you travel for food like we do, then you may want to have them as often as you can when you’re there.

 Fukuoka City is appealing in its own ways but for me, the food is definitely the best reason to visit.

 Some of the links in this article on the top attractions in Fukuoka City are affiliate links.
 We’ll get a small commission if you make a purchase or booking at no additional expense to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We appreciate your support as it helps us make more of these free travel guides.
 Thank you so much!